Find a course

-To apply for a part-time undergraduate degree, simply click on the 'Apply' button at the top of our course pages.
-You will be directed to our application pages.
+For part-time degrees, you can apply directly to us — simply click on the 'Apply' button at the top of our course pages and you will be directed to our application pages.

 Our undergraduate courses start in September and many can be studied on a part-time basis.
 Details on the start dates and attendance options can be found on our course pages.

 Applying for a degree apprenticeship